StephenGotHacked/METACRAFTERS/README.md

-# Project Title
+# ETH Proof: Beginner Course(Final Assessment Project)

-Simple overview of use/purpose.
+Eth Proof: Beginner Course Project is creating a simple but useful program for NFTs, Minting and Burning of tokens

 ## Description